The Peculiar Climate of Ballarat

 Stellenbosch, in the Western Cape, matches our temperature and rainfall patterns almost perfectly, and South Africa is the origin of many garden plants that grow prolifically in Ballarat such as agapanthus and arum lilies.
 A number of our favourite bulbs and corms are South African and grow spectacularly well – Dierama pulcherrimum (fairy fishing rod), Gladiolus carneus (painted lady), Sparaxis tricolor (harlequin flower), and Ixia polistachya (African corn lily).

-Ifrane, in the Atlas Mountains, experiences cold, wet winters with significant snowfall but otherwise near identical average annual temperatures to us.
+Ifrane, in the Atlas Mountains, experiences near identical mean annual maximum and minimum temperatures to us, but with more seasonal extremes: heat in summer and significant snowfall in winter.
 Mediterranean plants such as lavender and rock roses are native to the Atlas Mountains, both of which also grow well here, and Ballarat is home to a number of fine specimens of the stately Atlas cedar.

 Mass planting of Gladiolus carneus, a native of South Africa.